syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 N> SfPopupLayout.ShowAtTouchPoint() is not applicable for Type B.

-If we run the above sample, the below output will appear on iOS, Android and Windows Phone devices as shown below.
+Run the previous sample to get the following output on iOS, Android, and Windows Phone devices.
 ![](GettingStarted_images/ShowAtTouchPoint.png)

-## Relative Positioning
+## Relative positioning

 ### SfPopupLayout.ShowRelativeToView(View, RelativePosition)

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.ShowRelativeToView(View, RelativePosition)`.

-#### Type A:
+To open the SfPopupLayout, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition)` property as in the following code sample.

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>